-- River Mole (upstream of Horley),

-- Tilgate Brook and Gatwick Stream at Crawley
+- Tilgate Brook and Gatwick Stream at Crawley - Mole (Horley to Hersham)

-- Ifield Brook

 This policy is targeted towards catchments where a medium score has been identified based on a high amount of development.
-Mapping of these catchments can be found in Figure 12-2.
+Mapping of these catchments can be found in 12-2.